tysonjens/Churn-Prevention/group.md

 1. Perform any cleaning, exploratory analysis, and/or visualizations to use the provided data for this analysis.

-2. Build a predictive model to help determine the probablity that a rider will be retained.
+2. Build a predictive model to help determine the probability that a rider will be retained.

 3. Evaluate the model.
 Focus on metrics that are important for your *stistical